esptmills-mornings/reef-data-demo/climate-cdp-architecture.md

 **Normalize**
 - Resample/crosswalk each source to `entity_id` + monthly timestamp
-- Land in a single long-format table: `(entity_id, timestamp, source, variable, value)` — this is your unified timeline, the direct equivalent of Amperity's unified customer event stream
+- Land in a single long-format table: `(entity_id, timestamp, source, variable, value)` — this is your unified timeline, the direct equivalent of a CDP's unified customer event stream

 **Lag-Alignment Engine** (the novel part)
 - For a candidate cause variable (SST anomaly) and effect variable (bleaching alert level), test a range of lags (e.g. 0–6 months)